SujalNeupane9/health_chatbot/README.md

 ## Usage
 - **Fine-Tuning:** Run `main.py` to fine-tune the LLama2-7B-Chat model.
 Ensure necessary dependencies are installed as specified in the README.
-- **Download Model Checkpoint:** Use the provided link to download the pre-trained LLama2-7B-Chat model checkpoint.

 ## Getting Started
 1. Clone this repository.